layumi/ICME2022SS/README.md

 [4] Zheng, Z., Ruan, T., Wei, Y., Yang, Y., & Mei, T. VehicleNet: Learning robust visual representation for vehicle re-identification.
 TMM, 2020.

+**Tips:**
+- For privacy protection, please blur faces in the published materials (such as paper, video, poster, etc.)
+- For social good, please do not contain any misleading words, such as `surveillance' and  `secret'.

 ## Important Dates

 **Submission of papers:**